Nell Brinkley: Personal life

-Brinkley married famed actor Bruce McRae and on December 15, 1923, she gave birth to their only child, Bruce Robert McRae III.
-Brinkley and McRae later divorced.
+Brinkley married Bruce McRae Jr., newspaperman and son of famed Broadway actor Bruce McRae, on September 7, 1920.
+Two years later, she gave birth to their only child, Bruce Robert McRae III on December 15, 1922.
+Brinkley and McRae Jr. later divorced in 1937.

 In 1944, Nell Brinkley died after over 30 years of entertaining fans from the "most read newspapers".
 Her death went largely unnoticed under the crush of WWII news, but The Associated Press reported she passed in a New Rochelle hospital on the night of October 21, 1944 after a long illness.
 Brinkley, her mother and father are all buried in a New Rochelle, New York cemetery.